2022 American Athletic Conference Football Championship Game: UCF Knights

-UCF defeated two-time defending American Conference champions Cincinnati on October 29, then beat Tulane 38–31 on November 12.
+UCF defeated two-time defending American Athletic Conference champions Cincinnati on October 29, then beat Tulane 38–31 on November 12.
 UCF was in position to host the conference championship until an upset 17–14 loss to Navy on November 19.
 Going into the final day of American Conference play (November 26), UCF, Cincinnati, and Houston were in contention to play Tulane in the game.
 UCF would clinch a spot in the championship game outright with a win over South Florida and a Houston loss to Tulsa.
-Cincinnati, which had lost to Tulane the previous night, needed a UCF loss to South Florida win and a Houston loss to Tulsa.
+Cincinnati, which had lost to Tulane the previous night, needed a UCF loss and a Houston loss.
 In the case that both South Florida and Houston had won, the higher-ranked team in an average of major selector computer rankings (Anderson & Hester, Billingsley Report, Colley Matrix, Wolfe) between Cincinnati and Houston would have claimed the berth.

 Ultimately, UCF secured its place in the title game with a 46–39 win at South Florida, coupled with a 37–30 Houston loss to Tulsa.
 The Knights finished the regular season with a record of 9–3 (6–2 in AAC).
 This was UCF's third appearance in the AAC Championship Game.
 It was seeking its fifth American Conference title after winning previously in 2013, 2014, 2017, and 2018 (The American held no championship game in 2013 and 2014).
 This was also UCF's final intra-conference game as a member of The American, as the Knights are set to join the Big 12 Conference in 2023.